 Kanner, who established the nation’s first child psychiatric clinic at Johns Hopkins and who first defined autism, was born Chaskel Leib Kanner in Klekotow, Austria.
 He graduated from the Sophien Gymnasium, Berlin, in 1913.
 After military service, he attended the Staatsexamen and graduated in 1919.
 Kanner received his M.D. from the University of Berlin in 1921.
-He then served as a volunteer assistant at Charite Hospital, University of Berlin, from 1920-1924 before immigrating to the United States.
+He then served as a volunteer assistant at Charité Hospital, University of Berlin, from 1920 to 1924 before immigrating to the United States.

-By 1943, Kanner published a study of 11 children identified with early infantile autism which became known as Kanner Syndrome.
-He published more than 260 articles and chapters on the topics autism, psychology, psychiatry, education, history and folklore.
+In 1943, Kanner published a study of eleven children identified with early infantile autism which became known as Kanner Syndrome.
+He published more than 260 articles and chapters on the topics autism, psychology, psychiatry, education, history, and folklore.
 Kanner also published many books, among them, In Defense of Mothers in 1941.
 In 1959, Kanner was named professor emeritus at Johns Hopkins.